-Dote: On a UNIX-like platform, the tracker attempts to use setuid to impersonate an appropriate user to gather Oracle inventory.
+Note: On a UNIX-like platform, the tracker attempts to use setuid to impersonate an appropriate user to gather Oracle inventory.
 If you are using eTrust Access Control on this server, by default it does not permit this impersonation, and inventory gathering fails.
 The fix is to change the configuration of eTrust to include ndtrack in the LOGINAPPL class.
-For more information, see the eTrust Access Control Administation Guide (https://supportcontent.ca.com/cadocs/0/q007711e.pdf).
+For more information, see the eTrust Access Control Administation Guide ().